EU, IMF offer thumbs-up to Spanish bank reforms

-BRUSSELS/MADRID Spain's banks remain comfortably solvent, the bodies monitoring the country's international aid programme said on Monday, offering guarded optimism about its financial and economic reforms.
+BRUSSELS/MADRID Spain's banks remain comfortably solvent, the bodies monitoring the country's international aid program said on Monday, offering guarded optimism about its financial and economic reforms.

 As Madrid decides whether to tap more aid for its battered lenders, the European Commission and the European Central Bank said the reforms were broadly on track though the country's slack economy and a fall-off in loan activity posed a risk.